GmEsoft/DASM80/README.md

    Four different types of address ranges are supported:

-     aaaa      one or two bytes at aaaa (two bytes for word data #aaaa) bbbb-cccc a range from bbbb to cccc
+     aaaa      one to three bytes at aaaa (two bytes for word data #aaaa, three bytes for jump tables)
+     bbbb-cccc a range from bbbb to cccc
      -dddd     a range from 0x0000 to dddd eeee-     a range from eeee to 0xFFFE or to start of next range - 1